Capgemini/microsoft-team-labs/README.md

 2018) or abstract themes (e.g. Windows), but we refer to them generically as "views" internally.

+Only the default view is currently used in the Microsoft Team Labs application.

 #### Add a new view
 To add a new view (e.g. to serve Codelabs for a particular event):

 1. Create a new folder in `app/views`, which will be the "view id".
-As the view id will appear in the URL, the name should be sluggified, meaning all lowercase with special characters replaced with dashes.
+As the view id will appear in the URL, it should be lowercase with special characters replaced with dashes.

     ```text
-    // General example
+    // Examples
     My Codelab -> my-codelab

-    // Always substitute file extensions, otherwise the browser will get confused
     Learn underscore.js -> learn-underscore-js

-    // Keep other URL-friendly characters when the context warrants
-    Tracking with utm_source -> tracking-with-utm_source
+    Tracking with utm_source -> tracking-with-utm_source // URL friendly characters can remain
     ```

 1. Add a new file named `view.json` inside this folder.
 Here is a template